IsoNet-cryoET/IsoNet/tutorial/Example2.md

-If you are not using GUI, please use your favorite text editor, such as vi or gedit, to open the **hiv_tomo.star**, and enter one defocus value for each tomogram in fourth column.
-This value should be approximate defocus value calculated for the 0 degree tilt images in angstrom.
-After editing, your star file should looks as the follows.
+If you are not using GUI, please use your favorite text editor, such as vi or gedit, to open the **hiv_tomo.star**, and enter one defocus value for each tomogram in the fourth column.
+This value should be the approximate defocus value calculated for the 0-degree tilt images in angstrom.
+After editing, your star file should look as follows.
 Note, this value is only for CTF deconvolution, if you want to skip CTF deconvolution step, leave this column as default 0.